aidan-mcbride/bread-app/docs/journal.md

 [Documentation for arangodb docker container](https://hub.docker.com/r/arangodb/arangodb/)

 [This version of the documentation - which includes the `document.toJson()` method](https://bioinfo.iric.ca/~daoudat/pyArango/index.html) is outdated.
 I don't even know how I found my way to that version of the docs. **[This is the up-to-date documentation.](https://pyarango.readthedocs.io/en/latest/)** This version includes the `document.getStore()` method, which returns a dictionary of the document.

+---

+#### 11/9/19

+[Python 'f-string' literal interpolation](https://www.python.org/dev/peps/pep-0498/), an alternative way to format strings.

+I see the term `skip` used consistently in place of `offset` when discussing NOSQL databases, so I am using `skip` in my code for now.